Let’s Talk: Values and health equity

 This Let’s Talk document positions values as structural drivers of health equity, influencing priorities and action and at the individual, organizational and societal levels.

-The resource also explores health equity practice tensions that often arise in health equity practice tensions in relation to two larger societal tensions:
+The resource also explores two societal tensions that often arise in public health practice:

 - A readiness for change versus a desire to keep things the way they are